Peter Cornell (basketball)

 Peter Vasilevich Cornell (born June 1, 1976) is a retired American professional basketball player and occasional actor.
 In his 12-year career, he played for over 30 teams, in 15 leagues, and in 7 countries.
 As an actor, Cornell has been in over 60 national and international commercial campaigns, and has appeared in basketball-themed films.
 Most notably, he played the character Vakidis in 2008 comedy Semi-Pro.

-Cornell also dated two women from Netflix's Selling Sunset and is the stated source of their feud.
+Cornell is currently a real estate investor and developer, serving as the director of the Sports & Entertainment Division at the Oppenheim Group.
+He also dated two women from Netflix's Selling Sunset, a reality television series revolving around the Oppenheim Group, and is the stated source of their feud.
+Cornell is a minority investor in Leeds United.

 Early life

 Cornell was born in San Francisco, California and raised in the small affluent town of Piedmont, California in the East Bay of the San Francisco Bay Area.
 He graduated from Piedmont High School in 1994 and received a full basketball scholarship to play at Loyola Marymount University.